status-im/help.status.im/docs/en/your-profile-and-preferences/create-and-use-additional-status-profiles.md

 === "Mobile"

     If the profile to add is logged in on another device, read [Sync your profile on a new device][sync-new-device] and follow the instructions.
-Otherwise, [log out of Status][log-out-of-status] and sign in [using your recovery phrase][create-or-restore-your-status-profile-using-a-recovery-phrase] or [Keycard][create-or-restore-your-status-profile-using-keycard].
+Otherwise, [log out of Status][log-out-of-status] and sign in [using your recovery phrase][create-or-restore-your-status-profile-using-the-recovery-phrase] or [Keycard][create-or-restore-your-status-profile-using-keycard].

 === "Desktop"